jamesetaylor3/pocket/README.md

 `cargo test`

+They all pass ofc :) I made them!

 ### Couple things to note
 * This is so slow.
-8 or so random moves just takes forever with BFS, because the graph is so huge.
-* Scramble functionality does not fully work yet.
-Will not complete anything.
-* This program is not giving feedback.
-It simply will find the end goal but is unable to print back the path.
-It's still in development, so bear with me!
+If the solved state is over 8 moves away (max 12), the BFS takes a ridiculous amount of time.
+It grows with combinatorial time.
+Unfortunately, this accounts for the vast majority of pocket cube states.
+Yikes.
+* You can't run multiple scrambles.
+The program will only do one scramble for now.
+* No validation for the cubes that are read from file YET!
+If the program is taking forever either you inputted an invalid cube scheme or BFS is taking forever for your cube.
+I would recommend flipping a coin every couple minutes to decided to quit the program or not.

 ### Up next
-* Have it trace path and print it.
+* Validation for cubes read from file.
+* Scamble the way I envisioned it (with stats)
 * Create a feature that solves the entire rubik's cube and store it as a database in a file.
 Each time thereafter, pocket will load the file to use the already solved graph.
 Hopefully will save a lot of time!
+Creating that database would take forever and also take up much space--not to mention the time loading it into memory from disk.
+Ah